 Related Content: 9 of the Best Waterproof Cycling Jackets for Men and Women

-This is my new favorite waterproof cycling jacket!
+This is my other favorite waterproof cycling jacket.
 The Showers Pass Syncline CC jacket is totally waterproof, thanks to its two and a half layers of premium waterproof Artex fabric.
 Also, all the seams are taped and sealed, and it has water-resistant zippers.
 Plus it has an adjustable hood with cinch cords that fits below or over your bike helmet .

-As an eco bonus on this jacket, it has Clean Color technology, which uses Bluesign System approved dyes to keep harmful chemicals out of the manufacturing process.
+As an ecological bonus on this jacket, it has Clean Color technology, which uses Bluesign System approved dyes to keep harmful chemicals out of the manufacturing process.